banekondic1996/Extended-History---Chrome/README.md

--Thin top scroll bar for dates to be added, for easier scrolling -Add context "Jump to date" when right clicking link in history you searched for to see what you did that day -Auto focus on search bar when page opens, so that you can use keyboard instantly after CTRL+H
+-Thin top scroll bar for dates to be added, for easier scrolling -Add context "Jump to date" when right clicking link in history you searched for to see what you did that day -Auto focus on search bar when page opens, so that you can use keyboard instantly after CTRL+H -Add option in settings "Favicon resolver", options Google or Browser cache.
+-Add reading mode, so you can read exported history without importing it -Add encryption for exported history and decryption to read it
 </pre>
 <br>
 <img width="1918" height="994" alt="image" src="https://github.com/user-attachments/assets/2d4a3445-28cb-40f6-9343-7237dee172dc" />